nchinling/news-app/README.md

 ## Overview

-News App is a web application that provides users with the latest news articles.
+NewsHub is a web application that provides users with the latest news articles.
 Users can view a list of news articles, search for specific topics, and read more about interesting articles.
+The app is developed using Flask and several http libraries.
+The live news sources are obtained from Mediastack API with a 30 minute delay.

 ## Features

 1. **Latest News Display:**
-   - The homepage displays the latest news articles by default.
+   - The homepage displays the latest 10 news articles by default.
-   - Articles are categorised, showing details such as title, category, author, description, source, image, and published date.
+   - Articles are categorised, showing details such as title, category, description, source, image, and published date and time.

+2. **Null image handling:**
+   - Null images are replaced with an alternative image.

 2. **Search Functionality:**
    - Users can perform searches by entering keywords in the search bar.